 Most know the last name Sewell due to former Oregon offensive tackle and top-five pick Penei.
-But there is another Sewell making waves in Eugene.
-Oregon LB Noah Sewell possesses an alluring 2023 NFL Draft scouting report.
-With another standout campaign as a true junior in 2022, he should hear his name called on Day 1 of the NFL draft.
+But another Sewell made waves in Eugene over the last couple of years.
+Oregon LB Noah Sewell possesses an alluring scouting report, but where will he land in the 2023 NFL Draft?

 - Position: Linebacker

 - School: Oregon

 - Current Year: Junior